 * Irma weakens to tropical storm, insurers gain

-* No North Korea missile test as feared
+* No North Korea missile test over weekend as feared

 * World stocks climb to a record high; gold drops

 * Apple leads tech stocks higher on eve of iPhone launch

 * Indexes up: Dow 0.79 pct, S&P 0.72 pct, Nasdaq 1 pct (Updates to open)

 Sept 11 (Reuters) - Wall Street was sharply higher on Monday morning in a broad rally led by technology and financial stocks, especially insurers, on relief that Irma weakened to a tropical storm and North Korea did not conduct a nuclear test as feared.

 Irma pounded heavily populated areas of central Florida over the weekend, but gradually lost strength and was downgraded to a tropical storm in the morning.

 Irma had started off a category 5 hurricane and was once ranked as one of the most powerful recorded in the Atlantic.
 It came on the heels of Hurricane Harvey, whose devastations economists said would dent third-quarter economic growth.